claudiuvintila/azure-docker-mysql-backup/README.md

 ## Parameters

     MYSQL_HOST               the host/ip of your mysql database MYSQL_PORT               the port number of your mysql database MYSQL_USER               the username of your mysql database MYSQL_PASS               the password of your mysql database MYSQL_DB                 the database name to dump.
 Default: `--all-databases` EXTRA_OPTS               the extra options to pass to mysqldump command CRON_TIME                the interval of cron job to run mysqldump. `0 0 * * *` by default, which is every day at 00:00 MAX_BACKUPS              the number of backups to keep.
 When reaching the limit, the old backup will be discarded.
 No limit by default
     INIT_BACKUP              if set, create a backup when the container starts INIT_RESTORE_LATEST      if set, restores latest backup
-    AZ_USER         azure application guid, to get it, and AZ_SECRET, if set, azure save/delete will work [read here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)
-    AZ_SECRET       azure application secret
-    AZ_AD_TENANT_ID azure Active Directory Tenant ID, you can find it here -> https://manage.windowsazure.com/serco.onmicrosoft.com#Workspaces/ActiveDirectoryExtension/Directory/**<Tenant ID GUID>**/directoryQuickStart
-    AZ_STORAGE_FOLDER azure folder in share to save backups AZ_STORAGE_SHARE azure share name - create it yourself!
-    AZ_STORAGE_CS   azure storage connection string
+    AZURE_STORAGE_CONTAINER  Azure Storage Container Name see [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-cli)
+    AZURE_STORAGE_ACCOUNT    Azure Storage Account
+    AZURE_STORAGE_ACCESS_KEY Azure Storage Access Key

 ## Restore from a backup